saltyrtc/saltyrtc-meta/Protocol.md

 both peers can assure authentication of each other.

-The initiator either authenticates the responder by receiving the responder’s public permanent key via the authentication token, or it already knows the public permanent key of the responder.
+The initiator either authenticates the responder by receiving the responder’s public permanent key encrypted with the authentication token, or it already knows the public permanent key of the responder.
 For both cases, only the initiator and the responder know the shared secret that can decrypt messages.

 The other peer, the responder, also knows the public permanent key of the initiator before it connects to the server.
 Again, only the